hongtaoh/onlinebook/README.md

 - [Build and Deploy](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#build-and-deploy-site)

-## VuePress
+## 2. VuePress

-### Install and Use
+### 2.1 Install and Use

 [VuePress](https://vuepress.vuejs.org/) is a static site generator powered by [Vue.js](https://vuejs.org/).

 To be able to use VuePress, you need to make sure you've had [Node.js](https://nodejs.org/en/) installed.

-The [official guide](https://vuepress.vuejs.org/guide/getting-started.html) had detailed instrcutions.
+The [official guide](https://vuepress.vuejs.org/guide/getting-started.html) had detailed instructions.
 I'll summarize in the following.

 Open your terminal, change the directory to where you want the new project sit, and then